cloudberrydb/cloudberrydb/README.md

 A submitted pull request with passing validation checks is assumed to be available for peer review.
 Peer review is the process that ensures that contributions to Greenplum are of high quality and align well with the road map and community expectations.
-Every member of the Greenplum community is encouraged to review pull request and provide feedback.
-Since you don't have to be a core team member to be able to do that we recommend following a stream of pull reviews to anybody who's interested in becoming a long term contributor to Greenplum.
+Every member of the Greenplum community is encouraged to review pull requests and provide feedback.
+Since you don't have to be a core team member to be able to do that, we recommend following a stream of pull reviews to anybody who's interested in becoming a long-term contributor to Greenplum.
 As [Linus would say](https://en.wikipedia.org/wiki/Linus's_Law) "given enough eyeballs, all bugs are shallow".

 One outcome of the peer review could be a consensus that you need to modify your